-A fan is installed on the rear panel of the camera and Thermoelectric Peltier is installed inside the camera to control the image sensor temperature.
-You can set the fan and Peltier to turn on or off.
-You can also set the Thermoelectric Peltier to turn on when a specified internal temperature is reached.
+A fan is installed on the rear panel of the camera to radiate heat.
+You can set the fan to turn on or off.
+You can also set the fan to turn on when a specified internal temperature is reached.